srstevenson/vim-picker/README.md

 ## Custom commands

-For use cases not covered by the builtin functions, vim-picker also exposes lower level functions that allow you to specify any shell command to generate selection candidates with, combined with any Vim command to run on the output.
+For use cases not covered by the built-in functions, vim-picker also exposes lower level functions that allow you to specify any shell command to generate selection candidates with, combined with any Vim command to run on the output.
 These are `picker#String()` and `picker#File()`: